umbraco/UmbracoDocs/10/umbraco-ui-builder/actions/overview.md

 ---
-description: Configuring actions in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring actions in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Actions

-Actions provides an API to perform custom tasks against a collection and it's entities from various locations in the UI, be that menu actions, bulk actions or individual table row actions.
+Actions provide an API to perform custom tasks against a collection and its entities from multiple locations in the UI.
+Examples: menu actions, bulk actions, or individual table row actions.

 ![Bulk Actions UI](../images/bulk_actions.png)